jamesenki/dashboards/docs/development-guides/testing-approach.md

 - Tests individual components in isolation
 - Mocks or stubs dependencies
 - Focuses on single responsibility
+- Written using Jest and Jasmine frameworks

 ### Integration Testing

 - Tests interaction between components
 - Verifies correct communication between services
 - May use test doubles for external systems
+- Implemented with a combination of Jasmine and custom test harnesses

+### Behavior-Driven Development (BDD) Testing

+- Bridges the gap between business requirements and technical implementation
+- Uses Gherkin syntax (Given-When-Then) for test scenarios
+- Implemented with both JavaScript and Python frameworks
+- Provides executable specifications of system behavior

 ### End-to-End Testing

 - Tests complete user flows
 - Verifies system behavior from user perspective
 - Runs against a test environment similar to production
+- Follows the 70:20:10 ratio (unit:integration:e2e) guidance

 ## Best Practices